 There are specific exercise and physical therapy programs designed for dysautonomia patients offered by a few medical centers.
 For pediatric patients, Mayo Clinic in Rochester, MN offers a Pediatric Pain Rehabilitation Program, which is not just for pain management, but also focuses on patients with autonomic dysfunction.
 Mayo also has a similar adult program.
-We have heard that many of the patients who have been enrolled in these programs at Mayo are patients diagnosed with Postural Orthostatic Tachycardia Syndrome (POTS), and the reports we have heard from those who have completed the Mayo rehab program is that they loved it.
+We have heard that many of the patients who have been enrolled in these programs at Mayo are patients diagnosed with Postural Orthostatic Tachycardia Syndrome (POTS), and the reports we have heard from most who have completed the Mayo rehab program is that they loved it.
 It is not a cure, but the program teaches patients how to function better and have a better quality-of-life, despite having dysautonomia.

 If you'd prefer to try some exercises at home, here are a few tips to get you started.
-And again, we encourage everyone to check with their doctor before beginning a new exercise program.
+And again, we encourage you to check with your doctor before beginning a new exercise program.

 Level 1 - Reclined Gentle Movements

 This is the starting point for those patients most severely disabled by an autonomic disorder.
 If you are bedridden, this is your first step.
 We have known dysautonomia patients who were bedridden for years, and we able to work their way from "barely able to move" to biking 45 minutes a day, everyday.
 It will be hard.
 It may make you feel worse in the beginning.
 But the human body was meant to move.
 Just take baby steps until you can make it to your goal.
 Some patients can only do one minute a day, or one minute at a time, a few times a day.
 And they do this every day for a week, and then they increase to two minutes a day the next week.
 This is a very slow process, but improving your health slowly is better than not improving it at all.
 Helpful exercises may include:

 Leg Pillow Squeeze - while laying down or reclined in bed, put a pillow folded between your knees and squeeze.
 Hold it for 10 seconds.
 Repeat.